Ashcor and Consumers Energy Partner for Coal Ash Remediation and Repurposing

 Sustainable Cement Replacement with RAM Technology

-Using Ashcor’s patented Reclaimed Ash Management (RAM) technology, the coal ash from the Campbell plant will be converted into a high-grade cement replacement material.
-This repurposing initiative contributes to reducing global CO2 emissions, as cement production is responsible for roughly 8% of global emissions.
-The repurposed coal ash can substitute up to 30% of traditional, carbon-intensive Portland cement, offering a greener alternative for concrete manufacturing and construction projects.
+Specifically, Ashcor will utilize its patented Reclaimed Ash Management (RAM) technology to convert the coal ash into a high-quality cement replacement material.
+Consequently, this process contributes to reducing global CO2 emissions, as cement production is a significant source of greenhouse gases.
+Indeed, the repurposed coal ash can replace up to 30% of traditional Portland cement, offering a greener alternative for construction.

 Operational Timeline and Long-Term Impact

-Ashcor plans to complete the construction of the RAM facility by January 2027, with an expected operational life of around 20 years.
-The new facility will process both bottom ash and fly ash, producing a material that meets technical specifications for use in the construction industry.
-The project marks Ashcor’s first entry into coal ash harvesting in the United States and is designed to cater to the growing demand for sustainable materials in the Great Lakes region.
+Furthermore, Ashcor plans to have the RAM facility operational by January 2027, with a projected lifespan of approximately 20 years.
+Notably, the facility will process both bottom ash and fly ash, producing a material that meets industry standards for construction applications.
+Significantly, this project marks Ashcor’s first venture into coal ash harvesting in the U.S., responding to the increasing demand for sustainable construction materials in the Great Lakes region.

 Ashcor’s U.S. Expansion and Growth Strategy

-This project is a pivotal part of Ashcor’s strategy to expand its footprint in the U.S. market.
-With proven expertise and innovative technologies, Ashcor aims to replicate its success in Canada, providing high-quality, reclaimed materials to utility companies and the construction sector.
-The company is committed to delivering sustainable solutions that align with the growing demand for environmentally friendly alternatives across multiple industries.
+Ultimately, this project represents a key step in Ashcor’s expansion within the U.S. market.
+Leveraging its proven expertise and innovative technologies, Ashcor aims to replicate its Canadian success.
+By providing high-quality, reclaimed materials to both utility companies and the construction sector, Ashcor demonstrates its commitment to sustainable solutions.
+In essence, this approach aligns with the growing demand for environmentally friendly practices across various industries.

 Leave a Reply